ViaVersion/VIAaaS/README.md

 - Open the Minecraft port (25565)
 - The HTTPS page needs a valid SSL certificate, you can use a reverse proxy like [Apache](https://httpd.apache.org/) (with a [Let's Encrypt](https://letsencrypt.org/) certificate).

-## CORS Proxy

-- Due to Mojang API not allowing cross-origin requests, we need to use a CORS proxy
-- Note the ending slash in cors-anywhere address

 ## Usage for players